interestingforked/shushud/doc/billable_events_api.md

 ### Creating Events

-This API is idempotent.
-After the first open or close, subsequent calls that have identical *entity_id*, *state* values will be ignored.
+This API is idempotent with respect to: *provider_id*, *entity_id* & *state*.

 * hid: The id of the resource. (i.e. app_id)
-* entity_id: An id that is unique to the provider of events. (i.e. psmgr's upid)
+* entity_id: An id that is unique to the provider of events.
+See doc on [entity_ids.](https://github.com/heroku/shushu/tree/master/doc)
 * qty: In most cases, this will be 1.
 However, if a provider wishes to batch events of the same rate_code, the qty field may not be 1.
 * time: The UTC time in which the event occured.
+See doc on [time.](https://github.com/heroku/shushu/tree/master/doc)
 * state: Can be 'open' or 'close'.
 * rate_code: The slug of the rate code associated with the event.
-See the rate_code API doc.
+See doc on [rate_codes.](https://github.com/heroku/shushu/blob/master/doc/rate_code_api.md)
 * product_name: In the case where the rate code does not define a product_name, each billable_event belonging to that rate_code must specifu a product_name.

 #### Open Event